AbductiveLearning/ABLkit/examples/hwf/README.md

 # MNIST Addition Example

-This example shows a simple implementation of [MNIST Addition](https://arxiv.org/abs/1805.10872) task, where pairs of MNIST handwritten images and their sums are given, alongwith a domain knowledge base containing information on how to perform addition operations.
-The task is to recognize the digits of handwritten images and accurately determine their sum.
+This example shows a simple implementation of [Handwritten Formula](https://arxiv.org/abs/2006.06649) task, where handwritten images of decimal formulas and their computed results are given, alongwith a domain knowledge base containing information on how to compute the decimal formula.
+The task is to recognize the symbols (which can be digits or operators '+', '-', '×', '÷') of handwritten images and accurately determine their results.

 ## Run